 4. How to Treat Lice With Tea Tree Oil

-Just as tea tree oil is good to naturally treat dandruff; it is also an effective remedy for the treatment of head lice.
+Just as tea tree oil is good for naturally treating dandruff; it is also an effective remedy for the treatment of head lice.
 The interesting part is that the use of tea tree oil for the treatment of head lice has no side effects.

 It possesses natural antibacterial, antifungal, anti-inflammatory and antimicrobial properties.